 The Macquarie University is offering International Research Training Program Scholarships and (iRTP) additional International Macquarie University Research Excellence Scholarship (iMQRES) in Australia.

-The Macquarie University Research Excellence Scholarship (MQRES) scheme is a Doctoral (PhD) program that aims to support exceptional research students enrolled in research priority areas aligned with the University’s Strategic Research Framework 2015 to 2024 World – Leading Research with World – Changing Impact, as well as the broader University.
+The Macquarie University Research Excellence Scholarship (MQRES) scheme is a Doctoral (PhD) scholarship program that aims to support exceptional research students enrolled in research priority areas aligned with the University’s Strategic Research Framework 2015 to 2024 World – Leading Research with World – Changing Impact, as well as the broader University.

 User Review( votes)

 - Course Level: Scholarships are available to pursue doctoral degree programme.